History of the Communist Party USA: 1939–1947: World War II and aftermath

 Throughout the rest of World War II, the Communist Party continued a policy of militant, if sometimes bureaucratic, trade unionism while opposing strike actions at all costs.
 The leadership of the Communist Party was among the most vocal pro-war voices in the United States, advocating unity against fascism, supporting the prosecution of leaders of the Socialist Workers Party (SWP) under the newly enacted Smith Act and opposing A. Philip Randolph's efforts to organize a march on Washington to dramatize black workers' demands for equal treatment on the job.
 Prominent party members and supporters, such as Dalton Trumbo and Pete Seeger, recalled anti-war material they had previously released.
 In turn, the U.S. government began to lift prewar restrictions on the CPUSA in order to maintain good United States-Soviet Union relations during the war.

 Earl Browder expected the wartime coalition between the Soviet Union and the West to bring about a prolonged period of social harmony after the war.
 In order better to integrate the Communist movement into American life, the party was officially dissolved in 1944 and replaced by a Communist Political Association.
 This coincided with the Italian Communist Party's (CPI) Salerno turn accommodation with other anti-fascist parties in 1944.
 However, that harmony proved elusive and the international Communist movement swung to the left after the war ended.
 Browder found himself isolated when the Duclos letter from the leader of the French Communist Party (FCP), attacking Browderism (an accommodation with American political conditions), received wide circulation amongst Communist officials internationally.
 As a result of this, he was retired and replaced in 1945 by William Z. Foster, who would remain the senior leader of the party until his own retirement in 1958.

 In line with other Communist parties worldwide, the Communist Party also swung to the left and as a result experienced a brief period in which a number of internal critics argued for a more leftist stance than the leadership was willing to countenance.
 The result was the expulsion of a handful of "premature anti-revisionists".
+The National Republican had at a time estimated that there were over a million communists in America.